Roust

-Rost is a Bengali dish, possibly originating in Old Dhaka, Bangladesh (Eastern Bengal, now Bangladesh).
+Roust is a Bengali dish, possibly originating in Old Dhaka, Bangladesh (Eastern Bengal, now Bangladesh).
 The dish is influenced by the Mughlai cuisine of the Mughal Empire.
 The dish is known for including a large array of spices and ingredients and being a little sweet and very rich.
 The dish has developed several regional variants.

 Roust is made during almost all celebratory times in Bengal, especially during Eid al-Fitr, where it is an important dish always included.
 However, the dish is made anytime important guests are coming over.
 The dish is very popularly made in restaurants in Dhaka, Rajshahi and Bogra in Bangladesh as well as they do.

 Influence

 The dish was influenced by the Mughal cuisine of the Sultans of Bengal and the Mughal Emperors.
 The Persian and Arabs were known for their large amount of aromatic spices but limited amount of spiciness.
 Rôst reflects this type of culinary style while using more than 10 different spices they are all mild and instead add much richer and aromatic flavour.
 Rost also still carries much of its Bengali influence through use of garlic and green chillies and much ghee.